DoubleDrup/Autocad-Plugin-Templates/tutorial/tutorial.md

       }
     }
     ```
-4. Save the file as 'template.json' and remove the earlier created `.txt` file.
+4. Save the file as `template.json` to the `.template.config` folder

 You now have the previously shown file structure and that means that you have created our very first template.
 Quickly test it by opening a terminal, go in the directory of `...\Autocad.Template.Basic`.
 Now run the command `dotnet new install .` and your template is ready for use.
 By doing a `dotnet new list` your template should be there.
-Another way is to open a code editor, create a new project and then find the new template at "Custom Templates".
+Another way is to open a code editor, create a new project and then find the new template between the other templates.
 ![dotnet new list](images/basics/1_template_appears_in_rider.png)

 Notice that by creating an implementation of the template, the `.template.config` folder has disappeared.
 This is the default behaviour of a template.

 You will be updating the template quite a bit in this tutorial.
 In order to see the changes, reinstall and then open a new project:

-- Run `dotnet new uninstall .` in your template folder to install.
+- Run `dotnet new uninstall .` in your template folder to uninstall.
 - Run `dotnet new install .` in your template folder to install.
 - Create a new project with the updated template.